Nek5000/nekRS/doc/source/user_guide/case.rst

 Any other additional setup actions that depend on initialization of the solution arrays and mesh can of course also be placed in this function.

+UDF_ExecuteStep
+^^^^^^^^^^^^^^^

+This user-defined function is probably the most flexible of the nekRS user-defined functions.
+This function is called once at the start of the simulation just before beginning the time stepping, and then once per time step after running each step.

 Other Functions for Custom Sources on the ``udf`` Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^